best places to live in Fort Myers Florida

 If a typical Saturday is walking to brunch and then a riverfront concert, you want Downtown.

-If a typical Saturday is a soccer game and a backyard cookout, you want a family neighborhood like Gateway or Whiskey Creek.
+If a typical Saturday is a soccer game and a backyard cookout, you want Gateway or Whiskey Creek.

-If a typical Saturday is pickleball at 9 a.m. and dinner at the clubhouse at 6 p.m., you want a 55+ community like Pelican Preserve.
+If a typical Saturday is pickleball at 9 a.m. and dinner at the clubhouse at 6 p.m., you want Pelican Preserve.

 If you’re buying for cash flow, you want Cape Coral or specific Estero and Gateway streets.